w3c-fedid/FedCM/README.md

 Browsers can't **classify** federation, hence the name.

-The classification problem is the problem of taking the existing federation mechanisms built on top of general purpose primitives and classify them such that they can be told apart.

-The classification problem is hard because it has to deal with **adversarial impersonation**: agents who have the interest in being classified as federation to get access to browser affordances.
+The classification problem is notably hard because it has to deal with **adversarial impersonation**: agents who have the interest in being classified as federation to get access to browser affordances.

-So, in order to solve the classification problem, one has to answer the following question:

-How do we **distinguish** federation from tracking, apply the appropriate levels of awareness (and/or elevate the level of desirable privacy), **assuming** adversarial impersonation?
+So, how do we **distinguish** federation from tracking and **elevate** the level of awareness/privacy while **assuming** adversarial impersonation?

 # Next Steps